 BOARD OF DIRECTORS

-Theodore Jospe, Chairman
+Theodore Jospe, Chairman in Memoriam

 Ted Jospe received his bachelor’s degree from University College of Arts and Science, New York University, and his M.B.A. in healthcare administration from George Washington University.
 He served as an Army Captain with tours of duty at Walter Reed Army Medical Center and various assignments in Vietnam.
 Ted retired as President and CEO of Southside Hospital in 2003, a position he held for 31 years.
 He has been an active faculty member of the Stony Brook University School Health Technology and Management since 1974 and currently teaches graduate and undergraduate courses in health facility operation and management.
 During his career, he has had numerous board affiliations and memberships, including the Hospital Association of New York State, the League of Voluntary Hospitals, the North Shore-LIJ Health system, Southside Hospital, the Nassau-Suffolk Hospital Council, the Suffolk County Board of Health, the Long Island Association, the Harbor Country Day School Board of Education, and the Long Island String Quartet.
 He was a violinist in the North Shore High School Orchestra, the Hofstra Symphony as a high school student, and the NYU Symphony Orchestra.
 After a forty year hiatus, he resumed playing four years ago, and has been a member of the NSSO for the past four seasons.